-I just took a course online through Coursera, called The Science of Well-Being.
+I recently took a course online through Coursera, called The Science of Well-Being.
 One of the strategies used to reach goals used another acronym.
 In this case, the acronym is WOOP.
-It stands for Wish, Outcome, Obstacles, Plan.
+It stands for Wish, Outcome, Obstacles, and Plan.

 It wouldn’t be a blog post on One Exceptional Life if I didn’t include some scripture to back everything up.
 So here are some great Bible verses about faith and perseverance.
 The Lord knows we will face challenges in our lives.